 It is self-signed with the BL31 key.
-It contains a hash of the BL31 image.
+It contains hashes of the BL31 image and its configuration file (SOC\FW\CONFIG).

-• BL32 key certificate
+• Trusted OS key certificate

 It is self-signed with the trusted world key.
 It contains the public part of the BL32 key.